AVIGNESHBECSE/PSQL_Notes/day2/walrecord.md

 	2) Recycling : Instead of disposing, old ones can be reused to conserve resource.
 	3) Archiving : `archive_command` allows special copy of segment files for backup
 	4) Removal : Based on `wal_keep_size` and usability, it is disposed.

+So, do note that, WAL record are replayed and used when recovery or crashed occurs.
+Until then, the dirty pages on shared buffer are used for inserting or updating the database [disk].

+These dirty pages on shared buffer are deferred in terms of writing into disk, to improve I/O operation and such.

 > Moving on next [index.md](./index.md)